thilinarmtb/NekBench/README.md

 benchmarks).

 Under each test directory, there will be a separate directory for each value in the `lelt` list.
-Similarly, under each of these `lelt` direcotries, there will be a separate directory for each `lx1` value (Currently, `ly1`, and `lz1` list values are ignored) and the case specified in the script will be copied inside of this directory.
+Similarly, under each of these `lelt` directories, there will be a separate directory for each `lx1` value (Currently, `ly1`, and `lz1` list values are ignored) and the case specified in the script will be copied inside of this directory.
 Finally, when the benchmarks are run, for a scaling test, each of these low level cases are run for all the values in the `np` list.